 Master of Science in Education

-This program is for individuals who want to be competent, professional psychologists providing the following services in public schools and mental health settings:
+This program is for individuals who want to become outstanding licensed school psychologists providing the following services in schools or mental health settings:

-Students are encouraged to engage in reflective practice utilizing a problem-solving approach from a child advocacy perspective, to engage in preventive as well as remedial practices, and to work with a broad cross-section of the student population, including regular education students.
+Students are encouraged to engage in reflective practice utilizing a problem-solving approach from a child advocacy perspective, to engage in preventive as well as remedial practices, and to work with a broad cross-section of the student population, including students with special needs and general education students.

-Completed application for graduate study must be received by February 1 each year.
-Students are notified of acceptance usually by April 1.
+Completed applications for graduate study must be received by January 15th each year.
+Communication of application decisions is usually completed by February 15th.
 Enrollment begins the following fall term.